The History of Christ the King Parish

 On February 12, 2014, Christ the King Church was partnered with St. Gertrude Church in Vandergrift.
 With the partnering of our parishes, Fr.
 James Loew, O.S.B., pastor of St. Gertrude Church became our administrator.

 In the year 2001, the diocese organized its parishes into Regions.
-The Diocese of Greensburg currently has 10 Regions that are organized into 5 Deaneries.
+The Diocese of Greensburg currently has 10 Regions that comprise 5 Deaneries.
 Along with St. Gertrude Parish, Vandergrift, St. James the Greater Parish in Apollo, and Our Lady, Queen of Peace Parish in East Vandergrift, we make up Region 2, Deanery I of the Diocese of Greensburg.
 Together we have worked to establish a regional identity conducting a variety of programs on the regional level.